csalzano/exfil/README.md

 # exfil

 Bash scripting that extracts production WordPress websites and updates their local versions in my computer.
-Requires bash version 5.
+Designed to run on a MacBook.

 ## How to Use

+### Dependencies

+1. Requires bash 5
+1. Requires sshpass to use ssh passwords instead of key files.

+### Instructions

+1. Download exfil.sh and this README.md file
-1. Create a configuration file `example.conf` for each local and production website pair
+1. Create a configuration file `example.conf` for each local and production website pair.
+Use the sample below.
-1. Navigate to the directory that contains `exfil.sh` and your configuration files at a command line
+1. Navigate to the directory that contains `exfil.sh` and your configuration files in Terminal
 1. Type `bash exfil.sh` or `bash exfil.sh example` to skip the prompt asking which configuration file should be loaded

 ## Sample Configuration File